nindob/crash-and-burn/README.md

-# crash-and-burn
+# Crash-and-Burn

-Raddical Blasters is a space themed shoot 'em up where you must blast away unrelenting enemies before they destroy you.
+Crash and Burn is a space themed shoot 'em up where you must blast away unrelenting enemies before they destroy you.
 The game features 13 enemy types, 5 powerups, parallax backgrounds, retro sound effects, and locally stored stats.

 **Final Size:** 13,278 bytes